 - Some women experience pain during sexual intercourse.

 If you know you have incurred a tailbone injury, or you have unexplained discomfort in your coccyx, contact a medical professional.
 It is important that you find out the extent of the injury, or if the symptoms are caused by more serious problems.

-ChiroCare doctors provide chiropractic therapy for anyone who has suffered an injury to their coccyx.
+ChiroCare of Florida doctors provide chiropractic therapy for anyone who has suffered an injury to their coccyx.
 Our experienced doctors will use techniques that are comfortable for you and can help you get back to everyday life.

 Call 1-877-DRRIGHT to schedule a visit with a ChiroCare of Florida doctor closest to you.